-This bill imposes terrorism-related sanctions on the Popular Resistance Committees (PRC) and requires reports on designating the PRC and Lions' Den as terrorist organizations.
+This bill imposes terrorism sanctions on the Popular Resistance Committees (PRC) for their role in the October 7th attacks and mandates a report on designating the PRC and the Lions' Den as terrorist organizations.

 Pete Ricketts